Who is WalkArlington?

 Welcome to WalkArlington!
 We’re dedicated to making Arlington County, Virginia, a place where everyone is able to walk easily, comfortably, and safely.
 Explore our walking tours and events, discover self-guided routes, stay updated on local pedestrian projects, and find resources to support better walking in our community.

-As part of Arlington County Commuter Services (ACCS), a bureau of the Department of Environmental Services, WalkArlington promotes active transportation modes such as walking, biking, and rolling.
+As part of Transportation Resources for Arlington County (TRAC), a bureau of the Department of Environmental Services, WalkArlington promotes active transportation modes such as walking, biking, and rolling.
 Since 2009, we’ve collaborated with citizens, businesses, and County departments to offer outreach programs that support Arlington’s vision of an equitable transportation system, enhancing the quality of life for those who live, work, and visit here.

 Maps